joinquit3110/KhaBoom/content/quadratics/content.md

 x^2 + 5x + 4 = (x+4)(x+[[1]])
 x^2 - 8x + 15 = (x-3)(x-[[1]])
 x^2 - 5x - 14 = (x+2)(x-[[1]])

-{.todo} Some quadratic equations look completely ordinary to start with, but when we factorise them, we're only left with a single bracket:
-In these cases there is just a single solution for the quadratic equation.

-{.todo} And finally, some quadratic equations actually have a coefficient in front of .
-This makes the factorisation a bit more difficult, but it still works the same way: